Ethical Investing & Social Responsibility

 As an employer, we recognise the importance of reflecting the society we currently live and work in.
 We are inclusive of gender and racial diversity in our workforce.
 In an attempt to reduce the firm’s carbon footprint, over 90% of our staff cycle to work, and we use telecommunication services to try and reduce unnecessary travel.
 We have always been mindful about maintaining work life balance.
 We have developed work programs that are family inclusive.

-As part of our socially responsible activities as a company, we donate to charities every year.
+As part of our socially responsible activities as a company, we aim to donate to charities every year.
 This list includes Great Ormond Street Hospital, Winnicott Foundation, Schweizer Berghilfe, and Comme les Autres.
-Individually, our employees have their own personal ways of raising money for charity, from participating in bike rides, rowing challenges and boxing competitions.
+Individually, our employees pursue their own personal ways of raising money for charity such as participating in bike rides and rowing challenges.

 How we try to be mindful investors